KPU-All-Is-Well/Futsal-Video-Analysis-System/All_Is_Well_web/WebContent/readme.txt

-Hello This is web project for our Futsal-Video_Analysis-System.
+Hello This is web project for our Futsa-Video_Analysis-System.
 We are students of Korea Polytechnic University.

 Programming Language: JSP, HTML, CSS, Javascript.